 For some reason I assumed a refractometer would cost hundreds of dollars, luckily they don’t – far less, I was actually surprised at how inexpensive they are.
 They cost less than a hydrometer.
 Ever since I bought one, it has made the whole maple syrup boiling process much simpler and removed the guesswork.
 Using a refractometer has allowed me to achieve perfect syrup!
 If you’re on the fence, I highly recommend getting one, you won’t regret it.

 Here is my refractometer in use.

 The maple syrup will boil for a long time at 212ºF, then it will start to climb.
-I watch the candy thermometer, and when it is indicating about 215ºF I start sampling with the refractometer.
+I watch the candy thermometer as a reference, and when it is indicating about 215ºF I start sampling with the refractometer.

-I drip about 4-5 drops of syrup onto the viewing slide, then close the lid.
+I take a few drops from the pot and drip the syrup onto the viewing slide, then close the lid.

 In the picture below, I show 2 different batches.
 The one on the left is at the maximum (68.9%) and the one on the right is at the minimum (66%) brix values to technically be considered maple syrup.

 When the syrup is done boiling (around 219°F), you are now ready for the final filtering.
 This next step is very important, let the syrup cool slightly to around 180-190°F, then perform the final filtering.
 This gives you time to get your synthetic filter and filter stand ready.